jmhutch/minecraft/docs/index.md

 - [ ] Dimensions - playing with dimensional creation and travel
 - [ ] Config stuff
 - [ ] Update this list with whatever else I've missed...
-- [ ] add comment/discussion system to article pages
+- [ ] Add comment/discussion system to article pages